pkpio/adk-driver/README.md

-adk-adb
+adk-driver
 =======

-This is an attempt to read the ADB - Android Debug Bridge logs while the device is running in ADK mode.
+This has kernel and userspace implementations to set an Android device into ADK (Accessory Development Kit) mode.